-Food Editor Lauren Kelly reviews Grand Central's Tapas Revolution
+Food&Drink’s Emma Stephenson reviews Grand Central’s tapas bar, Tapas Revolution

 Tapas is not always your first port of call if you are looking for a quick bite to eat when in town, but Tapas Revolution in Grand Central offers a wide range of dishes to suit every fancy and more importantly, they offer a 50% student discount on a Monday and Tuesday!
 Offering meat, seafood, and veggie plates to mix and match makes for a fun experience of amounting a plethora of flavours.
 Both their tapas menu and wine menu presented an extensive range for choice, advertising their pride in using predominantly Spanish ingredients.
 Plates average around £5.95 but they also offer set menus for 2 which work out much cheaper.

 Judging this restaurant on the most basic tapas dish, their patatas bravas were excellent – well-marinated in a tomato and paprika base sauce and smothered in aioli.
 Aioli generously accompanied many of the dishes including their calamari which was only lightly battered and so not greasy as it can sometimes be, as well as their tortilla which was presented as a thick slice.
 Spanish flavours and spices ran throughout their menu as we tried marinated beef skewers in a spicy dipping sauce and crispy pork belly with a sweet and spicy sauce.
 These meats were cooked and presented beautifully, the beef was tender and slightly pink inside and the belly pork was crispy yet came apart like pulled pork.
 However, it is true my spice threshold is a little higher than most and the amalgamation of spanish spices worked to create a more subtle spicy flavour and heat, in my opinion.